The Housemaid (novel): Sequels

 In February 2023, Bookouture published a sequel novel, The Housemaid's Secret.
 In June 2024, the third book in the series, The Housemaid Is Watching, was published.

 Film adaptation

 Film rights were acquired in July 2022 by Todd Lieberman's Hidden Pictures, in partnership with Lionsgate.
 In April 2023, Rebecca Sonnenshine was announced to adapt the screenplay.
 In October 2024, Paul Feig was announced to direct with a cast of Sydney Sweeney (Millie) and Amanda Seyfried (Nina).
 Brandon Sklenar joined the cast as Andrew later that same month.
+In December 2024, Michele Morrone was cast as Enzo.
+The film was theatrically released on December 19, 2025.
+It received positive reviews from critics and was a box-office success, grossing $306 million worldwide against a production budget of $35-60 million.

+In January 2026, Lionsgate announced that a sequel had been greenlit, with Feig, Sweeney and Morrone returning.
+The sequel is set to be an adaptation of McFadden's second book in The Housemaid series, The Housemaid's Secret.